g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-If our world can be said to have a system, it is humanism (bourgeois morality, rights) plus neoliberalism (international capital) plus nationalism (which in _DE_ is a positive, the post-commune Revacholian demi-pride of Kim and other characters). <a href="#fn:2" id="fnref:2">2</a>
+If our world can be said to have a system, it is humanism (bourgeois morality and rights) plus neoliberalism (international capital) plus nationalism (which in _DE_ is pretty positive, the post-commune Revacholian demi-pride of Kim and other characters) <a href="#fn:2" id="fnref:2">2</a>.

 But what is the relationship between ultraliberalism (capitalism) and Moralism (humanism)?
 On the face of it they seem unrelated, answering different questions, enlisting different people with very different temperaments.
 How do they share power?
 Are they the same thing, is one a mask for the other to operate more freely with a good conscience?